apache/trafficserver/doc/developer-guide/plugins/mutexes.en.rst

 If any other functions want to access ``contp``'s data, then it is up to them to get ``contp``'s mutex (using, for example, ``TSContMutexGet``) to lock it.
-For usage, ssee the sample Protocol plugin.
+For usage, see the sample Protocol plugin.

 How to Associate a Continuation With Every HTTP Transaction
 ===========================================================